🕵 The Cache Hit Paradox

 - This challenges conventional wisdom: “High cache hits = good performance”

-- The truth: High cache hit rates can be a symptom of inefficient memory access patterns
+- The truth: High cache hit rates can be a symptom of re-reading data the grid has already fetched

 Why the Cache Paradox Occurs: